jameskbride/tetris-kata-java8/README.md

 <pre>As the game
 In order to advance the game
 I want to create a new piece if no active pieces exist</pre>
 At the beginning of the game a new piece will be created at the top center of the board.
-Both the rotation and the shape of the piece (out of the possible pieces listed above) will be random.

 <pre>As the game
 In order to advance the game